Fl-xer/cdBot/README.md

 # Powerful Moderation Commands to keep your server squeaky clean

+We have many powerful moderation commands that keep your server clean from spam/bad words/mass pings and more.
+A few to mention are, >purge preventing anyone to spam and mass ping, profanity filter, >warn to warn a user,
+>kick, to kick a user, >ban to ban and user and so on.
+Our Moderation system is very powerful and was reviwed to rival bots like MEE6, Dyno, and more.

 # An excellent state of the art leveling system, tested and approved

 # Quicky and easy logging, so you know exactly whats happening in your server